howtographql/howtographql/content/backend/graphql-node-typescript/2-getting-started.md

 In the code-snippet above, you've created or used the following variables:

 - `typeDefs` - this is your GraphQL schema definition.
 You've created a `Query` type that exposes a field called `info`, of type `String`.
 You can import it directly from `.graphql` file thanks to `graphql-import-node`.
-- `resolvers` - the resolvers for our types and fields, this is where the real logic is.
+- `resolvers` - the resolver functions are part of the GraphQL schema, and they are the actual implementation (code / logic) of the GraphQL schema.
 - `schema` - a combination of the GraphQL SDL and the resolvers. `makeExecutableSchema` function is in charge of gluing them together into an executable schema we can later use.

 Now that you have a GraphQL schema, you can use that to fetch data using a GraphQL `query`!